Silius Titus

-Silius Titus (1623–1704), of Bushey, was an English politician, Captain of Deal Castle, and Groom of the Bedchamber to King Charles II.
-Colonel Titus was an organiser in the attempted escape of King Charles I from Carisbrooke Castle.
+Silius Titus (1623 – 16 December 1704), of Bushey, was an English politician, Captain of Deal Castle, and Groom of the Bedchamber to King Charles II.
+Titus was an organizer in the attempted escape of King Charles I from Carisbrooke Castle.

 Early life

 He was born in London, the son of Silas Titus, a salter and Constatia (Constance) Colley.
 He was educated at Christ Church, Oxford, where he matriculated in 1638, and the Middle Temple.

 Killing No Murder

 Titus began his political aspirations by writing a pamphlet titled Killing No Murder in 1657 during The Protectorate period of the English Interregnum era of English history.
 The pamphlet advocated the assassination of Oliver Cromwell.
 Due to the danger involved in writing such a politically charged opinion against the Protector, Killing No Murder was published under the pseudonym 'William Allen'.

 Cromwell was said to have been so disturbed after the publication of Killing No Murder that he never spent more than two nights in the same place and always took extreme precaution in planning his travel.

 Titus's authorship of this pamphlet has been disputed in some circles; it has also been attributed to Edward Sexby, or a man by the real name of William Allen.
 These attributions are usually unfounded as King Charles II awarded Titus the title of Groom of the Bedchamber for his service in authoring the work.